usail-hkust/t-PatchGNN/README.md

 ## Requirements

-t-PatchGNN has been tested using Python 3.9.
+t-PatchGNN has been tested using Python 3.9 and CUDA Version: 12.2

 To have consistent libraries and their versions, you can install the needed dependencies for this project by running the following command: